 To cover all the new capabilities in a single blog simply isn't possible.
 In the future, we'll be discussion more about how Direct Data Transfer significantly reduces latency and transport cycles and how the RAS data protection signaling is used to ensure data arrives at its destination without corruption and how poisoning is used for deferred error handling.
 However, there are two features, cache stashing and atomics, that are worth exploring in more detail as they typically generate the most discussion.

 For data throughput workloads, such as networking and storage, stashing provides a very valuable tool to make sure critical data (such as a network packet header) is quickly processed so the processor can get to the next in queue.

 To retrieve data, processors perform a load instruction, which is then retrieved from one of the caches in the hierarchy or from memory.
-This can stall the processor for 100’s of cycles, while it waits for the data from external memory.
-Cache stashing provides a mechanism for an RN to place data as close to the point of consumption (ie a processor cache) in the system thus eliminating these stalls.
+This can stall the processor for hundreds of cycles, while it waits for the data from external memory.
+Cache stashing provides a mechanism for an RN to place data as close to the point of consumption (a processor cache) in the system thus eliminating these stalls.